-How science works or why exoplanets were completely unknown before 1995, now just 20 years ago.
+How science really works or why exoplanets were completely unknown before 1995, now just 20 years ago.

 An explosion of our knowledge about the universe changed our view to the universe completely: Nearly 2000 extrasolar planets (1854 in dec.
 2014 and already 3863 in oct.
 2018) detected in extremely short time, in less than 20 years and the next 2000 in less than 4 years!

 Nearly 4000 exoplanets — planets orbiting other stars — have been detected since the first exoplanet was discovered in 1995 with potentially enormous philosophical implications[**].
 Without any exageration probably the biggest scientific discovery ever.

 A first cosmic census (2011) estimates at least 50 billion (exo-)planets in our galaxy, the Milky Way.
 And this in contrast to the fact that just 25 years ago astronomers and phycisists told us we're the only planetary system in the whole universe.
 SETI 1995: "in fact many authorities felt our(s)" (...planetary system...) "might be unique".